cats256/assessment-statistics/README.md

 Below is a general explanation for my method and my justifications for them

-Note: Just a warning that since I don't have that much of a background in statistics, my explanations may be oversimplified / inaccurate so please excuse any of my mistake and let me know XD
+Note: Just a warning that since I don't have that much of a background in statistics, my explanations may be oversimplified / inaccurate so please excuse any of my mistake and let me know XD.
+Also I'm not that good at explaining so please feel free to hit me up at nhatbui@tamu.edu

 ## Questions and Answers: